milkyware/milkyware.github.io/_drafts/handling-exceptions-in-isolated-durable-functions.md

 ## Handling Exceptions in Isolated Durable Functions

-In traditional exception handling, the catch block would be customised to catch types of exception e.g. `(catch InvalidOperationException ex) {}`
+In traditional exception handling, the catch block could be customised to catch different types of exception e.g. `(catch InvalidOperationException ex) {}`

 ``` cs
 try